Ulvounth/Ulvounth/README.md

 # Hello world!
 I am Andreas, presently pursuing a Front-end Development program at Noroff

 ## About me
-I'm originally from Norway, but right now, I'm living in Spain and learning Front-end Development.
+34 year old guy from Norway, currently studying Front-end Development at Noroff.
 When I'm not coding, I'm a big computer geek – always checking out new tech and software.
 I'm also a gamer, and I enjoy getting lost in virtual worlds and having exciting adventures.

 On the other hand, I'm also into real-life stuff, like football and golf.
 Whether it's watching an exciting game or playing a round of golf, these sports bring balance and excitement to my life.